 Beginning in 2022, the National Underground Railroad Network to Freedom began a multi-year project to coincide with the 250th anniversary of the Declaration of Independence in 2026.
-This project highlights the untold stories of enslaved people seeking freedom during the Revolutionary Era, meant to coincide with the 250th commemoration of our Nation’s founding.
-Research on the project has been conducted by a team of interns guided by Network to Freedom staff and historians, as well as scholars engaged in this field of study.
-We have also coordinated with other national park sites, including Independence National Historical Park and their internship team.
+This project highlights the untold stories of enslaved people seeking freedom during the Revolutionary Era.
+Research has been conducted by a team of interns guided by Network to Freedom staff and historians, as well as scholars engaged in the field of study, and we have also coordinated with other national park sites, including Independence National Historical Park in Philadelphia and their internship team.

-This project is a partnership between the National Underground Railroad Network to Freedom, the National Park Service, the National Endowment for the Humanities, the National Park Foundation, and the Greening Youth Foundation.
-Our partnership seeks to explore the meaning of freedom during the Revolutionary Era by focusing research on the lived experience of enslaved individuals associated with National Park Service sites.
-As the nation prepares to commemorate the 250th anniversary of the founding of the United States of America, the research on freedom seeking in the context of the American Revolution will identify and evaluate resources associated with the African American struggle for freedom and civil rights, and it is these stories we will tell here.
+Claiming Freedom in the Revolutionary Era is a partnership of the National Underground Railroad Network to Freedom, the National Park Service, the National Endowment for the Humanities, the National Park Foundation, and the Greening Youth Foundation.
+The project seeks to explore the meaning of freedom during the Revolutionary Era by researching the lived experience of enslaved individuals associated with national park sites.
+As the nation prepares to commemorate the 250th anniversary of the Declaration of Independence, the research on freedom seekers in the Revolutionary Era will highlight the stories associated with African American freedom and civil rights, and it is these stories we will tell here.

-Last updated: March 10, 2023
+Last updated: May 17, 2023